 There are many theories that abound: your body craves nutrients your baby needs; your hormones are all out of whack and are preventing you from regulating your eating habits, or perhaps it's your body's way of protecting the baby.
 Bottom line, no one knows definitively why pregnant women have food cravings, but we do know that it's not a myth and that most pregnant women do experience some sort of change in their taste preferences: it's perfectly normal.

 Unfortunately, though, taste changes that result as a genuine biological or physiological need can also lead to excessive weight gain, which in turn can cause gestational diabetes and/or high blood pressure.
 So, while it's ok to indulge a craving, do so in moderation.
 As my midwife told me, "if eating 10 hot dogs a day wasn't a good idea before you got pregnant, why would you think it's a good idea now?"
 Use common sense and make smart food choices.
 There are always healthy alternatives to any craving, for example.

-Tips to avoid weight gain from pregancy cravings
+Tips to avoid weight gain from pregnancy cravings

 - Instead of ice cream, go for non-fat frozen yoghurt.
 It will satisfy that need for something cool and creamy.